nhungdanga7k50/racingCar/README.md

 {

-  The Car of the player is run oposite other cars.
+  The Car of the player runs oposite other cars.

   Use arrows up, down, right, left to adjust your car to avoid other cars.